DanielSolano1/DanielSolano1/README.md

 - 👋 Hi, I’m @DanielSolano1
-- 👀 I’m interested in learning more about Software Engineering
+- 👀 I’m interested in learning more about Software Engineering, and getting many different types of experience under my belt
-- 🌱 I’m currently learning data structures and command line
+- 🌱 Teacher Assistant for California State University Monterey Bay CST231 and CST238
+- 💻 University of Santa Cruz Researcher
+- 👾 Leader of the club the programming team for California State University Monterey Bay
 - 📫 How to reach me: Email:solano6d18@gmail.com

 <!---